good

 API

-So, how does Asana do in terms of price compared to the other project management platforms from our sample?
-The answer depends on your needs.
+How does Asana compare in terms of price to other project management platforms?
+That depends on your needs.

-The free version is relatively generous, offering unlimited tasks and projects, as well as collaboration with up to 10 teammates.
-A premium subscription is more expensive than other tools with similar features though.
+Asana’s free version is quite generous, supporting unlimited tasks and projects and collaboration with up to ten team members.
+The business plan is slightly more expensive than other tools with similar functionality.

 1.